 NYU has been at the forefront of creating and funding programs to address the difficult economic reality facing prospective public interest lawyers, from its generous LRAP to its renowned Root-Tilden-Kern Scholarship to summer funding for all first- and second-year students.
 Through these programs, NYU School of Law strives to both encourage its students' dedication to public service and service to communities from Washington Square to the world over.

-Graduates who choose work in public service or with nonprofit organizations following graduation will, provided their income is below a designated level, have their debt burden paid in full or in part by NYU.
-NYU spends more than any other law school in the nation on its LRAP, spending $3.4 million in 2004-05.
-The Melvyn and Barbara Weiss Loan Repayment Assistance Program was begun in 1984, one of the first in the nation.
+Graduates who choose to work in public service or with nonprofit organizations following graduation will, provided their income is below a designated level, will have their debt burden paid in full or in part by NYU Law.
+Contact the NYU Law Office of Financial Aid to learn more about the Loan Repayment Assistance Program.

 NYU’s location in the heart of New York City, home to countless public interest organizations and government agencies, makes it easy for NYU students to work during the academic year.
 There are several NYU programs that provide funding for term-time internships, some organizations pay students an hourly wage, and in other cases, students volunteer their time.